traverseda/traverseda.github.io-old2/rawPages/resume.md

 Developed solutions for a variety of clients.

-  * Managed subcontractors in meeting clients user-experience expectations.
+  * **Managed subcontractors** in meeting clients user-experience expectations.
-  * Worked with bokeh to deliver interactive data visualization in client web apps.
+  * Worked with bokeh to deliver **interactive data visualization** in client web apps.
   * Set deadlines and made accurate time estimates.
-  * Used ansible to automate deployment to production, testing, and development enviroments.
+  * Used ansible to **automate deployment** to production, testing, and development enviroments.
-  * Analyzed client requirements to build minimum viable products.
+  * Analyzed client requirements to build **minimum viable products**.
-  * Updated legacy applications to meet modern software standards.
+  * Updated **legacy applications** to meet modern software standards.
+  * Integrated data from sensors
+  * Introduced distributed **task queue** design pattern that cut hours off of common data-preparation and analysis tasks.
+  * Analyzed **sensor data** to generate proprietary metrics.

 ###**Brave New World Halifax**
 ####2015-05--2015-12